Search the JIRA 5.0.x Beta and RCs Documentation:

 (minus) Please Note: Not everything on this page is recommended!

 • We do not recommend using all of these types of workflow properties as we cannot guarantee that some data and operations (e.g. bulk operations) will not be broken.
-Hence, use these types of workflow properties your own risk!
+Hence, use these types of workflow properties at your own risk!

-Available JIRA Workflow Properties
+Available JIRA workflow properties

 There are a few workflow properties which you can use in a transition or step of a workflow.
 Here are some helpful links: